-Reports from the Centers for Disease Control and Prevention (CDC) shows that 64,070 people died from drug overdoses in the US in 2016.
-These numbers demonstrate that more Americans died from overdoses in one single year than the entirety of deaths in the Vietnam War.
-Furthermore, the number of overdoses has a 21% increase over the year before and close to 75% due to opioid abuse.
-Prescription painkillers, as well as heroin, are mainly responsible for these tragic results.
-The best way to prevent further tragedy is to offer effective Percocet treatment and opioid detox for those who need.
+The Centers for Disease Control and Prevention (CDC) reported that 64,070 people died from drug overdoses in the U.S. in 2016.
+The number of overdoses increased by 21% over the previous year, and a striking 75% of those overdoses involved opioid abuse.
+Prescription painkillers, as well as heroin, are mainly responsible for these tragic statistics.
+The best way to prevent further tragedy is to offer effective opioid detox, including Percocet treatment, for those who need it.

-Percocet is a brand name of a prescription opioid medication which contains combination oxycodone and acetaminophen.
-Percocet treatment is beneficial for the short-term pain management; however, caution is necessary when taking this medication due to its addictive properties.
+Percocet is a brand name of a prescription opioid medication that contains a combination of oxycodone and acetaminophen.
+Percocet is beneficial for short-term pain management; however, caution is necessary when taking this medication due to its addictive properties.
 Oxycodone is a Schedule II drug under the Controlled Substances Act.
-Schedule II is the classification used for drugs that require a strict prescribing control and are also illegal for any use, other than medical.
+Schedule II is the classification used for drugs that require a strict prescribing control and are illegal for any use other than medical.

 Percocet Use for Pain Management